rehierl/node-tree-outliner/3-4-0-design-6.md

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed before the sectioning node of the subsequent section is entered.
-These kind of sections are said to be unrelated with, or independent from each other.
+Two such sections are said to be unrelated with, or independent from each other.

 Note that, in order for two sections to be unrelated with each other, the sectioning node of the subsequent section *must not belong* to the presequent